Table of Contents:

 St. Patrick’s BNS, Hollypark has processes in place to include the following:

-- Arrangements to keep up to date with public health advice, changes to any Government plans for the safe reopening of society and Department of Education updates;
+- Arrangements to keep up to date with public health advice, changes to and Department of Education updates;

 - Arrangements to pass on this information in a timely manner to staff, pupils, parents and others as required;

 - Ensured that staff have reviewed the training materials provided by the Department of Education (details at Section 4.1);

 - Provided staff with access to the Return to Work (RTW) form (details at Section 4.2);

 - Identified a Lead Worker representative (details at Section 4.3);